budcribar/RemoteBlazorWebViewTutorial/WpfBlazor/ConvertToRemoteBlazor.md

 RemoteWebViewService &
 ```

 - Run the WPF Application.
-There will be a hyperlink showing that when clicked, will show the UI
+A hyperlink will be displayed, and when clicked, it will reveal the user interface.

 <h2>Advanced Features</h2>

 <h3>Mirroring</h3>

-A read-only version of the User Interface can be "mirrored" in the WPF Application.
-This would allow a user to monitor the application while someone else is running it remotely.
-It is set up by handling the Connected event and navigating to a mirror url within the BlazorWebView control.
+A read-only version of the user interface can be "mirrored" in the WPF Application, enabling a user to monitor the application while another person operates it remotely.
+To set this up, handle the Connected event and navigate to a mirror URL within the BlazorWebView control.

 - Insert the following in the MainWindow.xaml.cs after the ReadyToConnect handler is set up.